Frequently Asked Questions in Red Deer

-Here are the answers to the most commonly asked questions about chiropractors in Red Deer.
-Knowing the answers to these important questions will help you pick the best chiropractor in Red Deer for you.
+Here are the answers to the most commonly asked questions about chiropractors in Red Deer AB and Sylvan Lake AB.
+Knowing the answers to these important questions will help you pick the best chiropractor in your area.
 If we didn't cover a question you may have, give Life Chiropractic Wellness Centre a call at (403) 346-5433 and we will be more than happy to help answer your question.

 What is a Chiropractor and what do they do?

-Yes, similar to medical doctors’ chiropractors have at least 7 years of post-secondary education.
-This training includes a minimum of 4,200 hours of laboratory, classroom, and clinic experience which qualifies a Doctor of Chiropractic to both diagnose and treat people.
+Yes, similar to medical doctors' chiropractors have at least 7 years of post-secondary education.
+This training includes a minimum of 4,200 hours of laboratory, classroom, and clinic experience which qualifies a Doctor of Chiropractic to both diagnose and care for people.

 What is the history of chiropractic care?